George Hunter Cary: Political career

 Cary was disliked by many colonists, who considered him vain and eccentric.
 He was dubbed the "Boy-Attorney-General" by the British Colonist.
-He developed a reputation for physical fights, with opponents including court defendants.
+He had a reputation for physical fights with opponents, including court defendants.
 Soon after his arrival in Victoria, he was arrested for "riding furiously" across the James Bay Bridge.
 In 1859, he entered a conflict with David Babington Ring, a local politician.
 They had frequently argued during legislative sessions, and were described by the British Colonist as once "very [nearly] spitting at each other".
 In October, Ring called Cary a slanderer and coward and challenged him to a duel on nearby San Juan Island.
-However, Cary was arrested for breach of the peace soon afterwards.
-Cary denied having accepted the challenge, but was convicted "on notoriety".
-Unwilling to post bond, he was sentenced to a year's imprisonment, but was released on a technicality soon afterwards.
-The trader Donald Maculay also challenged Ring to a duel due to his alleged "stigmatisation" of Cary; Ring ignored the challenge.
+Cary was arrested for breach of the peace soon afterwards and denied accepting the challenge, but was convicted "on notoriety".
+Unwilling to post bond, he was sentenced to a year's imprisonment but released on a technicality soon afterwards.
+The trader Donald Maculay challenged Ring to a duel due to his alleged "stigmatisation" of Cary; Ring ignored the challenge.

 In 1860, Cary put forward an affidavit alleging that George W. Heaton, the first sheriff of Vancouver Island, had allowed a debtor to escape custody.
-Heaton resigned shortly before his arrest, but returned to England soon after.
-Douglas described him as "excitable and overbearing" to such an extent that it detracted from his skill as an administrator.
-Despite his tendency towards physical combat, he was regarded as intelligent and as a skilled speaker.
+Heaton resigned shortly before his arrest and returned to England soon after.
+Douglas described Cary as "excitable and overbearing" to such an extent that it detracted from his skill as an administrator.
+Despite his tendency towards physical combat, he was regarded as intelligent and a skilled speaker.
 He was able to get much legislation through the 2nd Vancouver Island Assembly, in stark contrast to the deadlocked assembly which followed.
-In 1861, the Colonial Office began requiring the officials of the British Columbia colony to live within the colony itself; Cary resigned his mainland post in favour of his role as Attorney General of Vancouver Island.
+In 1861, the Colonial Office required the officials of the British Columbia colony to live within the colony itself; Cary resigned his mainland post in favour of his role as Attorney General of Vancouver Island.
 Douglas appointed Henry Pering Pellew Crease to fill the resulting vacancy.